 Overworked nurses are at risk for fatigue that can lead to burnout, which can jeopardize the health of patients and possibly damage their own mental and physical well-being.
 By implementing new tools and adding a few new practices, nurses can secure some space in their schedules for rejuvenation and relaxation.

 Make sure you are ahead and discover how you can change the outcome.
-We encourage you to head to our website to shop for any listed products.
+We encourage you to head to the Specialist ID website to shop for any listed products.